-Lunch-and-Learns work best for skills-based training where the sponsoring company brings in lunch and you bring in the workshop material.
+Lunch-and-Learns work best for skills-based training where the sponsoring company supplies lunch and you bring the workshop material.
 Besides computer skills, these also work well for management and leadership scenarios and training.

 Speaking, when done with the right structure and offers, is an excellent way to capture leads and prospects.

 One significant advantage to selecting the right niche market and knowing their pains and gains is that most high-value niches have professional meetings or conferences.
 These meetings and conferences are a perfect place for you to present, build your brand, and gather leads.